sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 This sample demonstrates how to deploy monitoring components with TLS enabled.

-If you enable TLS, communications between the user and the monitoring components use TLS.
+If you enable TLS, in-cluster communications between monitoring components use TLS.

-If you enable TLS and are using ingress, in-cluster communications between components also use TLS where supported (exceptions are noted in the file).
+If you enable TLS and are using nodeports, connections between the user and monitoring components also use TLS.

 ## Using This Sample